sqlxpert/stay-stopped-aws-rds-aurora/README.md

 As noted in the
 [Design](#design)
-section, above, some alternative solutions introduce a latent bug (a [race condition](https://en.wikipedia.org/wiki/Race_condition)) by checking whether a database is ready _before_ trying to stop it, insisting on catching the database while it's `available`, or not waiting long enough.
+section, above, many alternative solutions introduce a latent bug (a [race condition](https://en.wikipedia.org/wiki/Race_condition)) by checking whether a database is ready _before_ trying to stop it, insisting on catching the database while it's `available`, or not waiting long enough.

 <details>
-  <summary>More about idempotence, race conditions, and latent bugs</summary>
+  <summary>More about idempotence, race conditions, latent bugs...</summary>

 Consider two alternative solutions, described as of May, 2025:

-### A Pure Lambda Function Alternative
+### Only an AWS Lambda Function

 [Stop Amazon RDS/Aurora Whenever They Start](https://aws.plainenglish.io/stop-amazon-rds-aurora-whenever-they-start-with-lambda-and-eventbridge-c8c1a88f67d6)
 \[[code](https://gist.github.com/shimo164/cc9bb3c425e13f0f2fa14f29c633aa84/0e714a830352e6e6d29904e0629b82df5473393f)\]